otherguy/docker-dropbox/README.md

       -v "/path/to/local/dropbox:/opt/dropbox/Dropbox" \
       otherguy/dropbox:latest

+### Checking Dropbox Version

+Dropbox will return incorrect information (`Dropbox daemon version: Not installed`) when you run `dropbox version` in the container.
+In case you ever need to know which version you have installed, instead run the following:

+    $ docker exec -it dropbox cat /opt/dropbox/bin/VERSION

 ### Persisting Data

 When mounting the Dropbox data folder to your local filesystem, you need to set the `DROPBOX_UID` and